-DOCUMENT R-6

 BU Head’s Briefing to the Business

 Reference to e mail from Michael Brown/John Sherriff.

 General statement pressure on “bottom line”, need for significant cost savings across the business if it is to retain its profitability and competitive edge.
 This will affect, to some extent, each commercial and commercial support group.